 - Social media graphics for: Facebook, Pinterest, Instagram, Twitter, Google+, Tumblr

 It’s very hard to believe the concept that there is a fixed size pie that designers will be scrambling to win.
 In fact, I truly believe that it is quite the contrary.
 With the increased focus and importance on visual content every contact point is an opportunity for design.
 Educating your clients on what they can do with great graphic content will not only provide more opportunities for you to win more business, but can dramatically help your client’s business to succeed in this new era.

 04. Spend less time copy editing and more time designing

 Ever had this problem?

 Small mistakes such as a missing apostrophe or a misspelled words can cause hours of wasted time when you need to send JPG files back and forth between you and your client.
 Canva for Work allows you to spend more time designing and less time copy editing by enabling clients to make these small revisions themselves.

 With a platform that’s completely online and collaborative, your clients can access and edit the design through their account or through an editable link.
 No longer will you be contacted with “urgent requests” as clients will be able to make minor text changes quickly and easily.

 05. Use our magic resize feature to repurpose your designs for a number of platforms

-So much of a designer’s time can be wasted making the constant dimension changes needed to customise a design to suit the various formats it’s needed for.
+So much of a designer’s time can be wasted making the constant dimension changes needed to customize a design to suit the various formats it’s needed for.
 Canva for Work allows you to make these changes instantly, without the hassle of manual dimension variations.

 After you’ve created a design for a client with Canva for Work you can select to convert its dimensions individually to fit the format you need, or with the Magic Resize tool you can convert it in bulk to fit a number of different formats (social media posts, documents, marketing materials, etc.) With the Magic Resize tool, all of your newly formatted designs will open up in new web browser tabs for you to save and use.